 The PGY4 year consists of rotations through the core general and vascular surgery services, a rotation at Overlook hospital, and a revisit to the ICU.
 As senior resident, the PGY4 takes on increasing responsibility for the day-to-day management of patients as well as teaching junior residents and medical students.
 In addition, this year is the beginning of the intensive and progressively more independent operative experience that culminates in the Chief resident year.
 Operative cases include all levels of vascular and general surgery.
 Additionally, a 7-8-week elective rotation is provided during the PGY4 year.

-PGY4 residents at Milstein generally work two weekends/per month but do not take regular call.
-At Overlook, PGY4s generally average call on a q5-6 schedule.
+PGY4 residents at Milstein take call roughly two weekends per month; there is a night float system for senior coverage.
+At Overlook, PGY4s generally average call on a Q3-4 schedule.
 Please see the description of the specific rotations below.

 Acute Care Surgery